 of an allowance of

 The other night, under much duress from almost absolutely everyone, we watched the new Netflix release Don’t Look Up.
 It’s about everyone doing nothing about the fact that the world is going to end thanks to a comet set to collide with Earth because they’re all too absorbed in their own shit to care.
 Spoiler alert – it’s a gossamer-thinly-veiled commentary on our individual and international responses to climate change.
 In a crucial year for climate change making international headlines pretty much every day, will we embody Meryl Streep’s POTUS, Jonah Hill’s Chief of Staff or Mark Rylance’s tech billionaire and bury our heads in the sand because everyone else seems to be business-as-usual and we’re just having too much fun to face up to the harsh reality of what we really need to do?
-Or will we conquer the evil old regime like Scarlett Johannson in the aforementioned Black Widow (there’s no hero in Don’t Look Up) in a death-defying display of kinship, daring and acrobatics?
+Or will we conquer the evil old regime like Scarlett Johannson (there’s no hero in Don’t Look Up) in a death-defying display of kinship, daring and acrobatics?

 My year of travelling in a more environmentally friendly way has at times been less convenient, certainly less spontaneous, sometimes less speedy (though not always) but usually less hasty.
 Ditching the car more often has meant seeing the the world we live in with more detail, with more appreciation of nature’s struggles, more interaction with others, less pollution, less roadkill, less being stuck in traffic, more exercise, and more wind in our hair.